A list of the 10 best things to do in Quito, Ecuador.

 From piles of exotic fruits to massive bowls of nuts to baskets stuffed with bread and pastries, you can buy enough delicious and fresh food to last a week for only a couple dollars.

 5. Hang Out In La Foch

 For a fun night with a younger crowd, visit the small neighborhood known as La Foch near the center of Quito.

-Food of every genre is available here as well, from Irish pubs to fast food joints, to classic Ecuadorian cuisine, to Asian and Middle-Eastern food.
+Food of every genre is available here as well.
+You can find Irish pubs, fast food joints, classic Ecuadorian cuisine, and Asian or Middle-Eastern food.

 6. Wander Through El Centro Historico

-Huge government buildings, modest or magnificent churches, and spacious public squares complement the crowded maze of side streets to create a marvelous center of history, art, and culture.
+Huge government buildings, magnificent churches, and spacious public squares complement the crowded maze of side streets to create a marvelous center of history, art, and culture.

 7. Take A Day Trip to Mitad del Mundo